Chesterfield Smith

-Chesterfield Harvey Smith (July 28, 1917 - July 16, 2003) was an American lawyer.
-He co-founded the law firm Holland & Knight and served as president of the American Bar Association in 1973-1974, during the Watergate scandal.
+Chesterfield Harvey Smith (July 28, 1917 - July 16, 2003) was an American lawyer who co-founded the law firm Holland & Knight and served as president of the American Bar Association in 1973-1974, during the Watergate scandal.

 Early life and education

 Smith was born and grew up in Arcadia, Florida.
 He attended the University of Florida, where he joined the Florida National Guard.
 In 1940, he was called to active duty, eventually serving with the Third United States Army in France during World War II.
 In 1945, having won the Bronze Star and a Purple Heart, he was discharged with the rank of Major.
 Following his discharge, Smith enrolled at the University of Florida Law School, paying his tuition with money earned from gambling on the transport back from Europe after the war.
 While at the University of Florida he helped found the Florida Law Review and was a member of Florida Blue Key.
 He was also a member of the Board.